California Prohibits Employers from Salary and Benefit History Inquiries During the Hiring Process

 On October 12, 2017, Governor Jerry Brown signed the California Labor Code Section 432.3 into law.
-Effective January 1, 2018, California employers are prohibited from asking job applicants about their current or previous salary or benefit histories.
-The prohibition applies to the entire interview process, including the job application.
+Effective on January 1, 2018, California employers are prohibited from asking job applicants about their current salary or previous salary history.
+They are also prohibited from asking about applicants benefit history.
+This prohibition applies to the entire interview process, including the job application.

-Additionally, Employers are required to provide the job applicants with the pay scale for the desired position, once requested.
+Additionally, Employers are required to provide the job applicants with the pay scale for the desired position if requested.

 At Chexperts Payroll Solutions, we are committed to providing you with valuable information regarding rules and requirements for managing your employees.

 To discuss how we can support you, contact us here…